vovavili/dota_rosh_timer/README.rst

 #.
 Install required dependencies by double-clicking on the *setup.py* file.
 #.
 Set up a macros to run *"rosh_death_timer.pyw"* script using a hotkey of your choice.
 I recommend either using your specialized mouse and keyboard software or AutoHotKey_.
 #.
 Additionally, `create a .bat file <https://datatofish.com/batch-python-script/>`_ and specify other macros to run the same script with ``glyph``, ``buyback``, ``item`` or ``ability`` arguments.
 #.
+Additionally, specify whether you'd like to have an output for Roshan death timer in other languages (Russian, Spanish) with e.g. ``--language russian`` flag.
+#.
 The first run will take significantly longer, as you will have to download required data for OCR.

 Contributing